How the Marzarno Taxonomy Shapes Teaching and Learning at Immanuel Lutheran College

 A focus on 21st century skills

 Marzano’s Taxonomy relates to the overall educational outcomes of the College, including the rapid development of 21st century skills.
+In both primary school and high school, your child will be preparing for brand new challenges.

 At Immanuel Lutheran College, we work with our students to develop them into innovators, entrepreneurs, lifelong learners and responsible global citizens via engaging and invigorating learning scenarios.